Apostolique/AposChess/training/README.md

 ## Notes / future work

-- If a net's weights fail to load (or none is selected), the NN engine falls back to a material-only eval so it always plays. `loadWeights` also refuses a file whose input size doesn't match the current `featureIndices` layout (so an old net after a feature change can't silently produce garbage) — re-featurize and re-train.
+- In the **Node tools**, a net with no weights falls back to a material-only eval so it can play (it's also the ranking pool's floor engine); `loadWeights` refuses a file whose input size doesn't match the current `featureIndices` layout (so an old net after a feature change can't silently produce garbage) — re-featurize and re-train.
+The **browser app** deliberately has no such fallback: a failed weights fetch throws, so caller bugs surface instead of degrading silently.
-- For real NNUE speed, the first-layer accumulator could be updated incrementally through `applyMove` (currently pure-functional); recomputing from scratch is fine to start, but watch the fixed-time matches.
-- **Strength is currently signal-limited, not capacity-limited.** Adding width, depth, or features tends to *overfit* the game-result-only target (measured: a 64-wide net is at parity with handcrafted; wider and king-relative-feature variants both lost Elo).
-The unbiased lever is better *labels*, not a bigger net: generate with deeper search (`--depth`), bootstrap from the net's own play (`--eval=nn`), and blend the net's **own search value** into the target via `--lambda` (TD targets, above) — that densifies the signal without the handcrafted bias.
-Blending the *handcrafted* eval would reintroduce that bias, so it's deliberately avoided.
+- **Labels first, capacity second.** The unbiased levers are better *labels*: deeper search, bootstrapping from the net's own play (`--eval=nn`), and blending the net's own search value into the target via `--lambda` (blending the *handcrafted* eval would reintroduce its bias, so it's deliberately avoided).
+Capacity pays only once labels are good — early width/feature additions overfit and lost Elo, while a larger architecture later won through the gated loop on matured labels.
+Gate every capacity change head-to-head; never judge by validation loss.